SumianVoice/TransVoice-Wiki/wiki/pages/various/hyperadduction.md

 # Hyperadduction
 Don't do hyperadduction.

+Hyperadduction is when the vocal folds are pressed too firmly together.
+The result is a damaging - when done for too long - and grating voice quality.

 ## What hyperaduction sounds like
 Non-hyperadducted:
 <audio controls> <source src="/audio/tone-masc-normal.ogg" type="audio/ogg"> Your browser does not support the audio element. </audio>